sindresorhus/awesome-scifi/readme.md

 #### [The Diamond Age: Or, A Young Lady’s Illustrated Primer](https://www.goodreads.com/book/show/827.The_Diamond_Age) (1995) *by [Neal Stephenson](https://en.wikipedia.org/wiki/Neal_Stephenson)* [4.2]

 This book had me looking up more words than any book had me do for a long time.
 A mildly interesting story, with cunning turns and twists, in a very interesting world.
-What suprised me most was that the book already foresaw cryptocurrencies, 3d-printers and fleets of UAV's while already being 20+ years old. - [@fritzvd](https://github.com/fritzvd)
+What surprised me most was that the book already foresaw cryptocurrencies, 3d-printers and fleets of UAV's while already being 20+ years old. - [@fritzvd](https://github.com/fritzvd)

 > _The Diamond Age: Or, A Young Lady’s Illustrated Primer_ is a postcyberpunk novel by Neal Stephenson.
 It is to some extent a science fiction coming-of-age story, focused on a young girl named Nell, and set in a future world in which nanotechnology affects all aspects of life.
 The novel deals with themes of education, social class, ethnicity, and the nature of artificial intelligence.